How to make Moroccan Mint Tea: recipe, serving and culture

 What teapot to use for Moroccan mint tea?

-When using the metallic one, the whole pot heats up, so remember to use the special tea mitt that usually comes with it to not burn your hands.
+When using the brass one, the whole pot heats up, so remember to use the special tea mitt that usually comes with it to not burn your hands.
 When you pour, hold with the other hand the black rubber part to keep the teapot lid closed.

 Tools you may need